sls1005/FundamentalBrowser/README.md

 ![](screenshots/screenshot4.jpg)

-Alternatively, you can use the (experimental) 'Run' button to run the code, in which case you don't have to (and must not) add the `javascript:` prefix.
+Alternatively, you can use the (optional) 'Run' button to run the code (enabled in settings), in which case you don't have to (and must not) add the `javascript:` prefix.

 ![](screenshots/screenshot5.jpg)